Mjz86/String/README.md

 </br>
 </br> any algorithm for a continuous string is usable and implemented ( with regard to its encoding,  ascii is like the standard c implementation)
 </br>
-</br>as i said , we know that  this is a implementation to  be in-between of view and string, so this is an acceptable tradeoff
+</br>as i said , we know that  this is a implementation to  be in-between of view and string, so this is an acceptable tradeoff.
+</br> if you want to complain about mutable iteration,  i dont think you needed a viewing type in the first place,
+</br> and , do you think the operation that you want to do can use the proxy?  its just 2 move operations and a reference count check if you owned it before, and if not , you would have copied anyways.
+</br> after than that , you get a char* as your iterator type with all of the normal string functionality ( potentially null terminated if requested).
+</br>if you want to complain about null terminators , i think you either need to be comfortable with c APIs ( explicit work with memcpy) or rethink your design,
+</br> when the sandard string is allowed to have intermediate null terminators , i think it would be a bug to require null termination ( see the talk on folly's string implementation)
+</br>and again,  we did put as_c_str,  so i think theres no valid complaints.
 </br>
 </br>
 </br>#conclusion: